 All the professional sports photography taken at Tri Goddess Tri (and all of our Goddess Racing Series events) by Greg Sadler Photography is FREE for our participants!
 That’s right: all of the photos taken of you at Tri Goddess Tri will be free to download.
 Just another reason our events are so Epic!

-Check out last year’s Tri Goddess Tri!
+Check out this clip from the 2015 Tri Goddess Tri!

 We’d love to hear about what inspired you to register for Tri Goddess Tri… or about whatever inspires you to swim, bike, run, or all of the above!
 Submit your story to firstname.lastname@example.org.
 Here are several submissions from our goddess contingent!